 In warranted circumstances, a student may seek admission to two master's programs concurrently.
-Prior to admission to the second program, approval must be granted by the program coordinator in each program and by the dean of Graduate Studies.
-All requirements of both programs and the School of Graduate Studies, including matriculation limits, must be met with the provision that up to nine hours of graduate coursework may be applied to both programs (thus possibly reducing by nine the total number of hours required for both degrees).
-Students will not be permitted to enroll simultaneously in a master's degree program and in the Ed.D. or Ph.D. programs at ETSU.
+Prior to admission to the second program, approval must be granted by the program coordinator in each program and by the dean of the School of Graduate Studies.
+All requirements of both programs and the School of Graduate Studies, including matriculation limits, must be met, with the provision that up to nine hours of graduate coursework may be applied to both programs (thus possibly reducing by nine the total number of hours required for both degrees).
+Students will not be permitted to enroll simultaneously in a master's degree program and in a doctoral degree program at ETSU.